uitsmijter/Documentation/content/general/quickstart.md

 - sender

 The `jwtSecret` will be created as a secret in the `uitsmijter` namespace (_if not changed with `namespaceOverride`_).
-All the backends need to know about the secret to validate the incoming JWT.
-Rather than creating handwritten secrets in all the four namespaces that can run out of sync can run out of sync while rolling the secret (_that you should do from time to time_), we recommend to **sync** the secret from the `uitsmijter` namespace into the `profile`, `address`, `inbox` and `sender`namespace.
+All backends need to know the secret to validate incoming JWTs.
+Rather than creating manual secrets in all four namespaces that can fall out of sync when rotating the secret (_which you should do from time to time_), we recommend **syncing** the secret from the `uitsmijter` namespace to the `profile`, `address`, `inbox`, and `sender` namespaces.

 To sync the secret into namespaces add a label to the namespace the secret has to sync in: